pixelastic/blog.pixelastic.com/app/_posts/2014-12-27-testing-$q-promises-with-angular.md

 ---

 I've been working on a few Angular projects lately, and had to test some `$q` promises.
-And there was one little thing in how `$q` and the `$digest` interact that bit me once or twice.
+And there was one little thing in how Angular implementation of `$q` and the `$digest` cycle interact that bit me once or twice.

 If you ever fire a promise using `$q` in one of your tests, know that Angular will not resolve it until you tell it to.
 It means that your promise will stay